1936 Auckland Rugby League season: Sharman Cup results

-Green Lane had a player ruled out of order after their match with Otahuhu in round 2 but they were defeated 5-2 anyway.
-In round 4 Waiuku defeated Papakura 7-6 however they fielded C. Bright (formerly of Newton) and he had not been regraded.
+Green Lane had a player ruled out of order after their match with Otahuhu in round 2 but they were defeated 5–2 anyway.
+In round 4 Waiuku defeated Papakura 7–6; however, they fielded Roy Bright (formerly of Newton) and he had not been regraded.
 Waiuku were under the impressions that he was free to play for them as he had not played at all in 1935.
 The ARL said that it was an unfortunate technicality but they had to adhere to the rules and the match was awarded to Papakura.

 Walmsley Colts Shield

 After the round 1 match between Waiuku and Green Lane the later team was asked by the ARL why they had fielded a player who was not on the team sheet.
 There was no score published in the newspapers but the breach of the rules indicates that Waiuku won.
 Green Lane also fielded an ineligible player in their round 6, 0–0 draw with Point Chevalier, so their opponents were awarded the match.
 Waiuku would have played Papakura in the final but they could not muster a team and defaulted the match.